ryanoutcome20/Atlas/docs/quickstart.md

 Here are the available networking modes and their functions.
 When calling `Listen` on a port, you can specify one of these modes.

 ```
+MODE_FAILED - Will be called whenever a checksum failure has occured.
+Usually caused by cheating players attempting network manipulation.

 MODE_NONE - Will never be called.
 Used when you want to temporarily disable a listener.

 MODE_ALL - Will be called for all stages, including MODE_NONE.